 First things first, it’s helpful to understand the origins of stack rankings, and the context in which they were created.

 The practice of stack ranking, otherwise known as rank-and-yank or forced ranking, was conceptualized by GE’s CEO Jack Welch in the 1980s as a method of differentiating high-performing employees from low-performing employees.
+The stack ranking system Amazon uses was born from this approach.
 The process ranks individual employees relatively against their coworkers in order to reward top-tier performers, while identifying and weeding out low performers.

 Stack rankings came out of a desire to enact performance appraisals in an effective and efficient way, with the ultimate goal of cultivating a high-performance workforce.
 But this is where it gets complicated:

 In a stack ranking performance rating system, managers are forced to rate their employees on a bell curve.
 Only about 10-20% of employees can be designated as top performers, while a fixed number of employees must be labeled as low performers and are either placed in a probationary improvement period or let go.
 In the meantime, about 70% of the company’s workforce, labeled the “vital” employees, are depended upon for adequate and reliable performance.
 Stack ranking seeks to identify the most vital employees.
 That's why it's the systemis also known as the vitality curve.

 Naturally, the implementation of stack rankings has produced a variety of both negative and positive effects, both in overall organizations and among employees.
 Here are a few of the positives.